rcsb/py-rcsb-api/docs/search_api/query_construction.md

 list(query())
 ```

 Some attributes in the RCSB schema are part of a nested indexing context, meaning they must be queried together to ensure correct matching behavior.
-These include attributes like rcsb_binding_affinity.type and rcsb_binding_affinity.value, which are associated with the same underlying object (e.g., an EC50 measurement).
+These include attributes like `rcsb_binding_affinity.type` and `rcsb_binding_affinity.value`, which are associated with the same underlying object (e.g., an EC50 measurement).

-To group such attributes correctly, use the NestedAttributeQuery class.
+To group such attributes correctly, use the `NestedAttributeQuery` class.
 This ensures the query is constructed in a way that complies with the schema's nested indexing rules.

-More information about which attribute pairs support nested indexing can be found by inspecting the schema or in the rcsb_nested_indexing_context fields of the attribute definitions.
+More information about which attribute pairs support nested indexing can be found by inspecting the  [schema](http://search.rcsb.org/rcsbsearch/v2/metadata/schema) or in the `rcsb_nested_indexing_context` fields of the attribute definitions.

 ```python
 from rcsbapi.search import AttributeQuery, NestedAttributeQuery